Operation Peacekeeper Outreach Workers are street-wise men and women trained in:

 Our tax I.D. is 94 6000 436.

-The mission of Operation Peacekeeper is to use outreach workers in collaboration with governmental, community-based and faith-based organizations to:
+Operation Peacekeeper uses outreach workers in collaboration with government, community-based and faith-based organizations to:

 - Reduce gang-related violence in Stockton,

-- Reach out to gang-related youth ages 10 to 18, and
+- Reach out to gang-related youth and young adults, and

-- Provide the resources necessary for them to abstain from a gang lifestyle and to become productive members of society.
+- Provide resources for youth to abstain from a gang lifestyle and become productive members of society.